The Complete Guide for American Companies Expanding to Canada

 Navigating the intricacies of Canadian employment law can be a significant hurdle for foreign companies looking to start an entity in Canada, whether that’s unfamiliar regulations regarding parental leave, sick leave, and overtime pay or complex payroll, tax, and Canada Revenue Agency submissions.

-In this scenario, US companies seriously looking to open an office in Canada should consider working with a PEO that has a deep understanding of Canada’s labor laws, tax laws, immigration laws, HR rules, work culture, and more, to streamline business operations and ensure compliance with Canadian law.
+In this scenario, US companies seriously looking to open an office in Canada should consider working with a PEO that has a deep understanding of Canada’s labor laws, tax laws, immigration laws, HR rules, work culture, and more, to streamline business operations and ensure compliance with Canadian law, especially for federally regulated employers.
+Wage recovery assistance is also crucial in managing unpaid wages, ensuring employees are fairly compensated according to the Canada Labour Code.
 Especially in the early days of opening a new entity in a foreign country.

 A PEO provides comprehensive business management solutions for small to mid-sized companies.
 They require the business to have a legal entity in the foreign country they support, and then the PEO ensures smooth functioning of the business in that country.
 The legal entity itself, the employees’ liability, and their work responsibilities remain with the company.